enso-org/enso/docs/types/types.md

   type Cons (head : a) (tail : List a)
 ```

-this elaborates each of these type declarations and finds a couple of puns:
+this elaborates on each of these type declarations and finds a couple of puns:

 ```
 type List.type a = List a